krabf/vigilant-engine/_posts/2022-12-18-here-is-another-sample-post copy.md

 ---
-layout: post
+layout: resume
 title: Sample Post with Date Jekyll
 date: 2022-12-18
-description: This is a sample post with date for Jekyll
+description: This is a sample post with date for Jekyll with Resume Layout
 summary: Sample post for Jekyll development
 tags: [jekyll]